Skip to main content

 info gaps graphic depicting microscope

 To help fill important information gaps in chemical safety research EPA will facilitate joint development of NAMs by EPA scientists and regulators.
-To foster this collaboration EPA will develop research plans on a regular 4-year planning cycle.
+To foster this collaboration, EPA will develop research plans based on fulfilling statutory requirements and improving efficiency.

-EPA will also collaborate with stakeholders outside the agency to encourage the development and evaluation of NAMs through STAR grants and partnerships with organizations working to establish scientific confidence in alternative methods.
+EPA will also collaborate with stakeholders outside the agency to encourage the development and evaluation of NAMs with organizations working to establish scientific confidence in alternative methods.

 Engage and Communicate with Stakeholders